Repair-Democracy/Website/docs/index.md

 shirt_img: "https://shop.worxprinting.coop/cdn/shop/files/RepairDemocracymockup.png"
 shirt_url: "https://shop.worxprinting.coop/products/repair-democracy-asphalt-t-shirt"
 ---
+## About Us
 We are a small group of friends who, after the 2024 election, began sharing ideas for resisting the policies and actions of the extremists gaining power in our country.

+## Our Project
 As part of this work we created a t-shirt to raise funds for the [ACLU][aclu].
 The ACLU has been a steadfast defender the rights of all Americans for decades through litigation and education.

 Their work today includes defending the rights of immigrants and LGBTQIA2S+ people, preserving an independent judiciary, fighting for racial justice and women’s health care, and protecting the First Amendment.

-All of the proceeds (beyond production costs) go directly to the ACLU.
 The shirts are 100% cotton, made in the US, and printed at a union shop.
+Five dollars from the sale of each shirt (everything beyond the production cost) goes to the ACLU.

 If you would like one of your own, the **Order a Shirt** button will take you to our printer's site where you can place an order.